gogins/csound-webserver-opcodes/README.md

 ```
 The following JavaScript interface can be used from the JavaScript context of
 a Web page opened by these opcodes.
 As far as possible, the methods of this
-interface are the same as that in `csound.hpp`:
+interface are the same as those in `csound.hpp`:
 ```
 CompileCsdText
 CompileOrc